ModelCloud/GPTQModel/README.md

 ## How is GPTQModel different from AutoGPTQ?

-GPTQModel is an opinionated fork/refactor of AutoGPTQ with latest bug fixes applied, new features, better/latest model support, and a pledge from the ModelCloud.ai team and that we, along with the open-source ML community, will take every effort to bring the library up-to-date with latest advancements, model support, and bug fixes.
+GPTQModel is an opinionated fork/refactor of AutoGPTQ with latest bug fixes, more model support, faster quant inference, faster quantization, better quants (as measured in PPL) and a pledge from the ModelCloud.ai team and that we, along with the open-source ML community, will take every effort to bring the library up-to-date with latest advancements, model support, and bug fixes.

 ## Mission Statement